top of page

 Doctor Instruction:

-You are currently a Foundation Year 2 working in a GP practice.
+You are currently a doctor working in family medicine.
 Your next patient is a 34-year-old gentleman (Michael A Jordan) presenting with foot pain.
 Please take a history and perform an appropriate examination.

 Patient History: